abhiulabs/map/README.md

 # Map for Gatekeeper-Hub Scans

-Right now, it is a standalone project.
+Currently, it is a standalone project.
 Will be integrated into GK-Hub

 # Installation